 Services and Controller App High CPU usage

-If you’re faced with this Services and Controller app High CPU usage issue, do the following in this specific order:
+If you’re faced with this Services and Controller app High CPU usage issue on your Windows 11/10 PC, do the following in this specific order:

 - Check File location and Properties